How to Make a Gnome Bee

-Gnomes are mythical creatures that were believed to guard treasures under the Earth.
-Some believe them to be a symbol of good luck.
-Garden gnomes, made of clay, became popular in the late 1800’s.
+Traditionally, gnomes were mythical creatures believed to guard treasures under the Earth.
+Often made of clay, some believe them to be a symbol of good luck.

 - beard (faux fur)